convincedcoder/convincedcoder.github.io-source/_posts/2018-01-21-Writing-an-equals-method.md

 If you've ever had to write or test an `equals` method, you may have gotten a feel for how complex this can get.
 This post will explain a number of things that can go wrong, offer solutions, and explain how a library called [EqualsVerifier](http://jqno.nl/equalsverifier/) can help you prevent unexpected behavior regarding object equality testing.

-> Note: this post is heavily based on the material offered by Jan Ouwens, the creator of the EqualsVerifier library.

 ## Why override the default `equals` method anyway?

 By default, every Java object has an `equals(Object o)` method which is inherited from the `Object` class.
 The implementation of this `equals` method compares objects using their memory locations, meaning that two objects are only considered equal if they actually point to the exact same memory location and are thus really one and the same object.